Split-Flows: Measure Transport and Information Loss Across Molecular Resolutions: CONCLUSION

 Our method performs well on various molecular systems.
 To scale up the method to larger macromolecules, autoregressive techniques---already used in the context of residue-based backmapping methods---may offer an appealing strategy.
 We propose to explore this direction in future work, where our contribution would provide unique insight in the scaling of resolution-based information loss.

 Applications of our method are widespread.
-In particular, statistical thermodynamics offers a rich set of physical quantities associated with the configuration-dependent mapping entropy, such as the specific heat of a coarse configuration \cite{Foley2015}.
-A full exploration of these quantities represents a compelling direction for future work.
+In particular, statistical thermodynamics provides a rich set of physical quantities linked to local mapping entropy, including the specific heat of a coarse configuration \cite{Foley2015}.
+In addition, split-flows offer a principled approach for identifying informative coarse-grained representations of molecular systems—specifically, those with low and uniform information loss.
+Finally, using split-flows to construct scale transitions in multi-scale molecular simulations represents a promising direction for future work.